aura-nw/testnets/euphoria-1/pre-lauch-setup.md

    ```

 5. Create the gentx, replace `<key-name>`:
+6.
-   The nubmer of bonded tokens must be 3600eaura
+   The number of bonded tokens must be 3600eaura

    ```bash
    aurad add-genesis-account <key-name> 3600000000ueaura